 Identifying occupations by job titles is the first of 20 career building steps for your elementary student with cerebral palsy (CP).

-Here you'll also find the road map outlined by the National Career Development Guides about the 10 skills your youngster can develop during elementary school and links to 20 individual articles about how to develop those skills.
+Here you'll also find the road map outlined by the National Career Development Guidelines about the 10 skills your youngster can develop during elementary school and links to 20 individual articles about how to develop those skills.

 I first learned about occupations and job titles when I began attending orthopedic school in second grade.
 I remember the big black locomotive spewing black smoke and the black dust from the adjacent coal yard.

 I had also learned that the guy in bib overalls peering out the window of that locomotive was a “locomotive engineer.”

 As a farm kid, I had not seen a locomotive before and couldn’t identify a picture of it when I first entered orthopedic school during an IQ test (to the chagrin of my new teacher), but my mom countered, “What do you expect?
 He’s a kid from a rural area.”